 Written Test: The Written Test booklet has two parts and must be administered in one sitting.
 Part I contains multiple-choice questions, and Part II contains open-ended questions.
 The test is not timed.
 Most students will complete the Written Test in approximately 45-60 minutes of working time.
 In addition, the test administrator will need approximately 15 minutes to give directions to students.
+As long as they are working productively, students should be allowed as much time as they need only within the confines of the regular school day to complete the Written Test.
+Schools are not expected to extend the school day in order for students to complete the Written Test.
+In addition, schools may not extend the Written Test beyond its scheduled day unless the student has multiple-day testing as a specified testing accommodation in his or her Individualized Education Program (IEP) or Section 504 Accommodation Plan (504 Plan).
 The Department will provide a new form of the Written Test each year.
 All schools must use an answer sheet developed by a Regional Information Center (RIC) or large-city scanning center.
 Students must use this answer sheet to record their responses to the multiple-choice questions.
 Students write their answers to the questions in Part II of the test in the test booklet.